MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/OS-Features/Device-Drivers.md

 ## How to Write Device Drivers

 Windows contains [built-in drivers](/windows-hardware/drivers/gettingstarted/do-you-need-to-write-a-driver-) for many device types.
 If there's a built-in driver for your device type, you don't need to write your own drive; your device can use the built-in driver.
-However if you need to write a device driver for your device, use the programming reference for [Windows Driver Kit (WDK)](/windows-hardware/drivers/ddi/).
+However, if you need to write a device driver for your device, use the programming reference for [Windows Driver Kit (WDK)](/windows-hardware/drivers/ddi/).

 ## ARM64 Device Drivers

 IoT devices with ARM64 processors need drivers that are built specifically for the ARM64 architecture.
-Many of the same built-in drivers in the X64 version of Windows IoT Enterprise are included in the ARM64 version of Windows IoT Enterprise built for ARM64.
-Additional ARM64 drivers are provided by the processor vendor or the board vendor in a board's Board Support Packages (BSP).
-Many device vendors also provide drivers for their devices through either Windows Update or through 3rd-party support channels.
+Many of the same built-in drivers in the X64 version of Windows IoT Enterprise are included in the ARM64 version of Windows IoT Enterprise.
+ARM64 processor and/or board vendors provide additional ARM64 drivers needed for their boards to function correctly in Board Support Packages (BSPs).
+In addition, many device vendors also provide drivers for their devices through either Windows Update or through 3rd-party support channels.

-If you need to write an ARM64 device driver for your device, follow the ARM64 driver development documentation on [building ARM64 Drivers with the Windows Driver Kit (WDK)](/windows-hardware/drivers/develop/building-arm64-drivers)
+If you need to write an ARM64 device driver for your device, follow the ARM64 driver development documentation for [building ARM64 Drivers with the Windows Driver Kit (WDK)](/windows-hardware/drivers/develop/building-arm64-drivers)

 ## Kernel Mode Device Driver Signing